Meekrat34/M34/README.md

 install_syslinux
     - My choice of bootloaders.
-    - This simple is a reminder file as Arch has a wonderfull script I would not dream of touching.
+    - This is a simple reminder file as Arch has a wonderfull script I would not dream of touching.

 install_packages
-    - Post install script to install some good software based on the need of the system.
+    - Post install script to install some good software based on the needs/wants of the user.

+settings.conf
+    - Holds variables and funtions used by the other scripts

+bin folder
+    - This is collection of some of my files I use frequently.
+Saves on some typeing.